NehaPal07/HelloProject/README.md

 # HelloProject
-This is for tutoril Purpose
+This is for tutorial Purpose